-EstroGel can help the modern woman manage some of her menopausal symptoms.
+EstroGel can help a woman manage some of her menopausal symptoms.

 When menopause happens, life does not have to be put on hold.
 Symptoms of menopause can range from having hot flashes, and losing sleep because of night sweats to vaginal itching and dryness.
 While menopausal symptoms can interrupt your day, there’s no reason for them to change your life.
 Talk with your healthcare provider about a treatment that can help you maintain your lifestyle.
-EstroGel can help you get back to you.
+EstroGel can help you manage your estrogen levels after menopause.

-EstroGel is the #1 prescribed estrogen product in Europe and is approved to treat some menopausal symptoms in over 70 countries.3 Additionally, 96% of women surveyed were satisfied to very satisfied with EstroGel.3 Talk with your healthcare provider about EstroGel and join the other women already satisfied with their menopausal symptom relief.
+EstroGel is the #1 prescribed estrogen product in Europe and is approved to treat some menopausal symptoms in over 70 countries.3 Talk with your healthcare provider about EstroGel and join the other women already satisfied with their menopausal symptom relief.

 EstroGel offers a way to manage some of your menopausal symptoms.
 EstroGel is also convenient, non-messy to apply, and odorless when dry.
 This can help fit estrogen therapy into an active lifestyle, because EstroGel was designed for a modern woman.